LuizSutil/zmarket/README.md

 # Zmarket MVP app

-A MVP for the Ztelluz team to show to possible investors.
+A MVP for the Ztelluz team to show people

 E pra ensinar a amabzita